developingAlex/lakedisappointment/README.md

       })
     }
     ```
-1. in App.js add the following import to allow us to use it now
+1. In App.js add the following import to allow us to use it now
     ```javascript
     import { signIn } from './api/auth'
     ```
-1. amend the app.js onsignin function to make use of it:
+1. Amend the app.js onsignin function to make use of it:
     ```javascript
     onSignIn = ({email, password})=>{
         console.log('App received', {email, password})